onurhanak/personalWebsite/content/about.md

 date: 2025-05-16
 ---

-Hi, I'm **Onurhan Ak**.
-I am a Linux-focused DevOps and Systems Engineer with a strong background in automation, provisioning, and data infrastructure.
-I’m RHCSA-certified and currently working as a Linux SysAdmin at the University of British Columbia.
+I am Onurhan Ak, a Linux systems and infrastructure engineer with a focus on automation and provisioning.
+I hold an RHCSA and work as a Linux SysAdmin at the University of British Columbia.
+My work centers on managing Linux environments, writing tools to reduce manual tasks, and supporting research computing.

 ### What I Do

-- Linux and cloud administration.
+- Administer Linux systems and cloud infrastructure
-- Automate provisioning and deployment with **Ansible** and **Docker Compose**
+- Automate deployment and configuration with Ansible and Docker Compose
-- Build ETL and system automation tools using **Python**, **Go**, and **Bash**
+- Write tooling in Python, Go, and Bash for ETL and system tasks
-- Manage Linux environments and research workloads on **SLURM clusters**
+- Manage SLURM clusters and support users with scientific computing workflows
-- Harden systems using **SELinux**, **firewalld**, and secure SSH configurations
+- Secure systems using SELinux, firewalld, and SSH hardening

 ### Experience

-- **UBC** — streamlined Linux dev environments, automated backup pipelines, and maintained userspace configurations for AI workflows.
+- **UBC** – Provisioned Linux environments with Docker and Ansible, built automation for backups and ETL workflows, maintained SLURM userspace for research.
-- **Freelance** — deployed and maintained Linux servers for clients, refactored broken scripts, and trained non-technical users on SSH and Linux basics.
+- **Freelance** – Set up and maintained Linux servers, fixed broken scripts, automated system tasks, and trained clients on basic Linux usage.